MicrosoftDocs/learn/learn-pr/azure/introduction-to-azure-netapp-files/includes/1-introduction.md

     Example: "By the end of this session, you'll be able to decide whether Logic Apps is a good choice to automate your business processes."

  -->

 ## What is the main goal?

-By the end of this session, you'll be able to <TODO>
+By the end of this session, you'll be able to...

 <!-- Do **not** include any other content like learning objectives, prerequisites, unit summary, "next unit" lead-in, or references. -->